-- The Board or a Committee of the Board should: - (a) review the Entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the Entity is operating with due regard to the risk appetite set by the Board; and - (b) disclose, in relation to each reporting period, whether such a review has taken place.
+7.2 The Board or a Committee of the Board should:

+- (a) review the Entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the Entity is operating with due regard to the risk appetite set by the Board; and - (b) disclose, in relation to each reporting period, whether such a review has taken place.

 Adopted - The Board and Management assess risk as part of the ordinary course of business activities such as strategic planning, promotion, budgets, mergers and acquisitions, strategic partnerships, legislative changes and conducting business abroad.
-Each Board Meeting is used as a platform for the review and assessment of the Company's risk profile.
+Each Board Meeting as well as general Board discussions are used as a platform for the review and assessment of the Company's risk profile.
+The Board believes consideration of risk isn't an exercise that should be considered on an annual or periodic basis but rather it be considered in every decision and action the Board makes.